Coup3z-pixel/Notes/Courses/Year 1/Semester 1/Advanced Theory and Practice in Science/ECP.md

 ## Final Exam
 ### Description
-The examination will be invigilated on-campus.

-The final examination is closed-book.
 However, you may bring in a single, double-sided sheet of A4 paper containing any information you may find useful for the exam.

 You will be allowed to bring a UQ approved calculator to the exam.
 For more information and UQ policy click here.